-On-farm research confirms that, thanks to the rapid action of the greenleaf desmodium in dealing with striga, yield increases from climate-smart push-pull routinely result in cereal harvests doubling over the course of a single season.
+On-farm research confirms that, thanks to the rapid action of greenleaf desmodium in dealing with striga, yield increases from climate-smart push-pull routinely result in cereal harvests doubling over the course of a single season.

-According to Jimmy Pittchar, Social Scientist in the push-pull programme, "having enough grain to meet household needs from one season to the next is the most common local definition of food security in this region".
-Most push-pull farmers report that since adopting the technology, they are now mainly food-secure.
-On-farm results from three seasons have shown that the yield gains that underpin this increased food security can be maintained over time, thanks to the combined effect of eliminating pests and weeds and improving soil fertility.
+According to Jimmy Pittchar, social scientist in the pushpull programme, "having enough grain to meet household needs from one season to the next is the most common local definition of food security in this region."
+Most pushpull farmers report that since adopting the technology, they are now mainly food-secure.
+Experience has shown that the yield gains that underpin this increased food security can be maintained over time.